bakery/baker-docs/README.md

  - Fastlane for your mobile app
  - Heroku for the application server
 - Fully hackable internals with Yeoman based generators

+## Prior art

+List available RN boilerplates and explain how Baker is different and why